-A pill so people with celiac disease can eat freely?February 8th, 2013 in Diseases, Conditions, Syndromes /
+A pill so people with celiac disease can eat freely?February 8th, 2013 by Barbara Bronson Gray, Healthday Reporter in Diseases, Conditions, Syndromes /

 Scientists engineer an enzyme to stop the disease-causing process in a test tube, but more research is needed.